-If you are living in rented accommodation run by the Council Housing and Housing Association, your landlord has a legal duty to carry out any necessary council housing repairs and maintenance on the property.
+If you are living in rented accommodation owned and managed by your local council, your landlord (the council) has a legal duty to carry out certain repairs on your home.

-Living in a property that is falling into disrepair can be damaging to both yours and your family’s health and wellbeing – particularly when it comes to small children or more vulnerable adults.
-If you have reported your concerns to your landlord but have failed to see any action, council housing solicitors may be able to claim against them on your behalf for both compensation and for the repairs in question.
+Living in a property that needs repairs to be done can be damaging to your, or your family’s, health and well-being – particularly when it comes to small children, the elderly or vulnerable adults.
+If you have reported repairs that need doing to your council landlord, but they haven’t done the work, or haven’t done it properly, council housing solicitors may be able to claim against them on your behalf, both for compensation and for the repairs in question to be done.

 Council Tenants Rights

-Legal protocol states that the contract signed between you and your landlord when moving into rented council accommodation, is an agreement that both of you will keep the property up to the required standard of living.
+Legally, the paperwork that you sign when you move into rented council accommodation forms an agreement that both you and your council landlord will keep the property up to a required standard of living.

-- Adequate access to hot water and heating
+- Ensuring you have access to hot water, heating, electricity and gas

-- Proper working sanitation – including drains, sinks, toilets,
+- Ensuring you have proper working sanitation – including drains, sinks, toilets,

 baths and basins.